urbas/play-essentials/README.md

 start building your custom Play app on Pless.
 You can also use Pless as a library.

 Why Pless?
-Because it provides a Java 8-friendly APIs and focuses on testability, ease of use for casual users, and configurability for power-users.
+Because it provides a Java 8-friendly API and focuses on testability, ease of use (for casual users), and configurability (for power-users).

 Some provided features (not exhaustive):